mikejsavage/yougram/README.md

 yougram
 -------

-yougram is a self-hosted image app.
+yougram is a self-hosted image sharing app.

-Please note that yougram is very early in development and parts of this readme have been written for an idealised future yougram that doesn't exist yet, so expect contradictions and falsehoods.
+Please note that yougram is very early in development and basically unusable.
+Parts of this readme have been written for an idealised future yougram that doesn't exist yet, so expect contradictions and falsehoods.

 ## Why yougram is good for you, a user